 It involves behaviours that can cause harm.

+There are four main types of bullying behaviour:

+Physical – examples include hitting, pushing, shoving or intimidating or otherwise physically hurting another person, damaging or stealing their belongings.
+It includes threats of violence.

+Verbal/written – examples include name-calling or insulting someone about an attribute, quality or personal characteristic.

+Social (sometimes called relational or emotional bullying) – examples include deliberately excluding someone, spreading rumours, sharing information that will have a harmful effect on the other person and/or damaging a person’s social reputation or social acceptance.

+Cyberbullying – any form of bullying behaviour that occurs online or via a mobile device.
+It can be verbal or written, and can include threats of violence as well as images, videos and/or audio.

+Bullying can be a form of racism, sexism, homophobia, transphobia or other type of social prejudice when the behaviour is targeted at an individual or group because of a personal characteristic, such as race, religion, sex, sexual orientation, gender identity or disability.

+For further information about bullying, refer to: Bully Stoppers (education.vic.gov.au) and the Department’s Bullying Prevention and Response policy on the Policy and Advisory Library.

 Other distressing and inappropriate behaviours

 Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Code of Conduct and Student Wellbeing and Engagement Policy, Inclusion and Diversity policy /Student Engagement Policy/Code of Conduct].
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Code of Conduct and Student Wellbeing and Engagement Policy, Inclusion and Diversity policy and/or this Bullying Prevention Policy where the behaviour constitutes bullying.

 Mutual conflict involves an argument or disagreement between people with no imbalance of power.
 In incidents of mutual conflict, generally, both parties are upset and usually both want a resolution to the issue.
 Unresolved mutual conflict can develop into bullying if one of the parties targets the other repeatedly in retaliation.